 Let’s look at an example.

-If you take payments via Square and it’s not synchronized with your Etsy inventory, you’ll be charged a $0.20 fee per transaction.
+If you take in-person payments via Square and it’s not synchronized with your Etsy inventory, you’ll be charged a $0.20 fee per transaction.

 No matter where you sell, you’ll need to pay payment processing fees.
 And Etsy is no different.
-Fees for processing payments are at a set rate and a percentage of the item’s total sale price.
+Fees for processing payments are at a fixed rate and a percentage of the item’s total sale price.

 So if you sell your wooden bookends for $25, you’ll be charged a payment processing fee of $0.75 (3% of 25) plus $0.25, meaning the total payment processing fee for this sale was $1.

-Etsy Plus Fees in 2022
+Etsy Plus Fees in 2023

-- 12 listing credits worth $4
+- 15 listing credits

 - $5 in Etsy Ad credits